richardchch/My-Test-Remote-Repo/README.md

 # My-Test-Remote-Repo
 First test repository for the course.
-Attempting to change and replicate using git pull
+Attempting to change and replicate using git pull.
+Now.